sferlix/frank-AllSkyCamPi/README.md

 Being really lite, I guess no problems if you run it on Pi3 and 2GB

 Optionally, you can also get (if, so contact me !):
-- script to control relays for dew heater and cooling fan
+- script to control relays for dew heater and cooling fan (in case you have relays installed)
-- script to read temperature and humidity
+- script to read temperature and humidity (in case you have the sensor installed)

 ## INSTALLATION